BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2021-08-11-async-etlhelper-api-transfer.md

 The `post_item` function is similar to the Requests version.
-The main differences are the use of _await_ keywords and that `response.text` is an awaitable function here, where it is an attribute in Requests.
+The main differences are the use of _await_ keywords and that `response.text` is an awaitable function here, whereas it is an attribute in Requests.
-Also, it is essential to log any error information before raising an exception if something goes wrong as it is not possible to access it via a debugger.
+Also, it is essential to log any error information before raising an exception if something goes wrong.
+Otherwise, it is not possible to access all the state information for the [awaitable](https://docs.python.org/3/library/asyncio-task.html#awaitables) `response` via a debugger.

 ```python
 async def post_item(item, session):